silviooosilva/CacheerPHP/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/silviooosilva/CacheerPHP.svg?style=for-the-badge&color=blue)](https://scrutinizer-ci.com/g/silviooosilva/CacheerPHP)
 ![Packagist Downloads](https://img.shields.io/packagist/dt/silviooosilva/cacheer-php?style=for-the-badge&color=blue)

 CacheerPHP is a minimalist package for PHP caching.
-Now, in version 3.0.0, you get even more flexibility, support for multiple backends (files, database and Redis), as well as new features for monitoring, compression, Encryption (Coming Soon) and a more robust API design.
+Now, in version 3.0.0, you get even more flexibility, support for multiple backends (files, database and Redis), as well as new features for monitoring, compression and encryption and a more robust API design.

 ---